When to Use the Simple Past vs the Imperfect Past in Portuguese

 I used to ride my bikeEu costumava andar de bicicleta

-[!tip] Showing Habit Using the verb costumar (costumava) is the standard way to emphasize that something was a regular, repeating habit in your past life.
+[!tip] Showing Habit The verb costumar (costumava) is a clear way to emphasize that something was a regular, repeating habit in your past life.

-Here is how this looks in a real conversation.
-Imagine you describe your childhood home to a Portuguese friend:
+Here is how this works in a real conversation.
+Describing a childhood home to a Portuguese friend:

 “A minha casa era perto da praia, por isso eu nadava todos os dias.”
 (My house was near the beach, so I used to swim every day.)